Estimated reading time: 7 minutes

 Fruit damage from birds, bats, and possums is high on the list of complaints from home fruit growers.
 Netting is by far the most effective option to prevent damage.

-The thought of netting just feels impossible for many gardeners.
+For many gardeners, the thought of netting just feels impossible.
 Or, they have the generous thought that they’re happy to share some of the fruit with the wildlife.